parallelvirtualcluster/pvc/node-daemon/monitoring/README.md

 This directory contains several monitoring resources that can be used with various monitoring systems to track and alert on a PVC cluster system.

+## Prometheus + Grafana

+The included example Prometheus configuration and Grafana dashboard can be used to query the PVC API for Prometheus data and display it with a consistent dashboard.

+Note that the default configuration here also includes Ceph cluster information; a Ceph dashboard can be found externally.

+Note too that this does not include node export examples from individual PVC nodes; those must be set up separately.

 ## Munin

 The included Munin plugins can be activated by linking to them from `/etc/munin/plugins/`.
 Two plugins are provided: